sophia-vo/Power-Outage-Predictions/README.md

 **p-value**: 0.015
 <br/>
 <br/>
 **Conclusion:** With a significance level of alpha=0.05 and a p-value of 0.015, we reject the null hypothesis as the p-value is less than 0.05.
-Thus, there is evidence of a significant difference in outage duration between the cause of severe weather and equipment failure.
+Thus, we are 95% confident that there is a significant difference in outage duration between the cause of severe weather and equipment failure.
 **Graph:**
 <iframe
   src="assets/Emperical_Distribution.html"